 This conference is always an insightful time for picking up tidbits of information about what’s going on in the market.
 In addition to being struck by the conversation about customer experience, here are a few of my takeaways on finding talent, the second in a series of 3 posts.

 The Talent is There

 There’s no doubt a war on talent, but that war is mainly fought on conventional battlegrounds.
 Multiple companies were scaling their onshore resources organically by hundreds at a time through unconventional means (one had hired 250 product, UX, and engineering resources in the past five months).

 Diversity is Key

 One key way folks are recruiting talent is focusing on more diversity.
 The global head of HR for Apple and others spoke about deliberate efforts to pull exceptional talent out of underrepresented markets.
-In most cases, there is phenomenal talent that simply doesn’t have the connections and network to land top notch jobs in traditional means.
+In most cases, there is phenomenal talent that simply doesn’t have the connections and network to land top-notch jobs by traditional means.